MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 `G(z|y):` generator's output ( fake image ) for that specific input variable `y`.
 `Real Images: ` Real image for that specific input variable `y`.

-The discriminator is trained so that *when an input is specified, the discriminator can detect which one is fake image (generator's output) and which one is real image for that specific input*. it's very important to note that both fake image (generator's output) and real image correspond to same input values.
+The discriminator is trained so that *when input is specified, the discriminator can detect which one is a fake image (generator's output) and which one is a real image for that specific input*. it's very important to note that both the fake image (generator's output) and the real image correspond to the same input values.

 #### The Whole GAN model
 ![the whole model](../Helping_Images/conditional_GAN/whole_model.png)
-Let's have a look at a step by step manner:
+Let's have a look in a step-by-step manner:
 1. First, some random numbers from latent space `z` and a specific input `y` are fed to the generator.
 2. Generator creates a fake image `G(z|y)` based on the specific input `y`.
-3. Fake image `G(z|y)` or a Real Image are fed to the discriminator.
+3. Fake image `G(z|y)` or a Real Image is fed to the discriminator.
 Both the real image and fake image `G(z|y)` correspond to the same input variable `y`.
-Discriminator tries to detect if it is a fake image or a real image given that the input `y` is known.
+The discriminator tries to detect if it is a fake image or a real image given that the input `y` is known.
 4. The generator and the discriminator both are being trained simultaneously.
-For a specific input, generator is being trained to be more real-like so that it can deceive the discriminator and the discriminator is being trained to identify if it's real or fake.
+For a specific input, the generator is being trained to generate more real-like images so that it can deceive the discriminator and the discriminator is being trained to identify if it's real or fake.
 This adversarial relationship makes the discriminator and the generator stronger.

 <!-- #### Why using while conditional GAN instead of a traditional Deep Learning model? -->